dhis2/notes/decisions/2021/04/13-fe-initiatives.md

 Rules:

-1. Routes live under `src/pages`
+1. Routes live under `src/pages`, one React component file per route
-2. Components live under `src/components` and must only contain JSX files
+2. Components live under `src/components` and should contain React components
+3. React components (JSX) are NOT allowed in any other directories, which should contain business logic and utilities.

-Conclusion is that the 5 guidelines above and the 1 rule is adopted, and will be written up and documented.
+Conclusion is that the 5 guidelines above and the 3 rules are adopted, and will be written up and documented.

 ## Task Forces & Updates

 ### PWA / Offline Caching

-Platform side is working on recording network calls, start and stopping.
+Platform side is working on recording network calls, start and stopping. [spec](https://docs.google.com/document/d/1uaftvVvZdDppTXFCRXF19WaS9NKVq0BG8dus_mRe_w0/edit#heading=h.jd28kwz1a5xn)

 Analytics side is focusing on the dashboard app and aligning with the API that the platform will provide and what should be cached, and what